How we handle your data.

 Because your content is encrypted before it reaches the database or a backup, theft of our database or a backup alone cannot expose it.
 This is encryption at rest, not zero-knowledge encryption: running the service means our systems decrypt your content to process it, so we don't claim that even we can never see it.
 We'd rather state the boundary precisely than imply more than is true.

-Hosted and processed in Canada.
+Hosted and stored in Canada.

 You decide how long we keep it.